rollbar/docs/guides/grouping-algorithm.md

-# Default Grouping Algorithm
+# Default Fingerprinting Algorithm

-Rollbar has two key concepts: *Occurrences* and *Items*.
+When it comes to combining similar errors together, Rollbar has a few key concepts and term:

-An *occurrence* is a single event instance: an exception or log message, along with its associated metadata.
-Rollbar tries to group occurrences into *items* that represent occurrences having the same source or cause.
+* An *occurrence* is a single event instance: an exception or log message, along with its associated metadata.
+* A *fingerprint* is a string that is used to identify each occcurrence (more on this below).
+* An *item* is the combination of all occurrences with the same fingerprint.

-Occurrences can either be:
+Occurrences can be:

 -   *exceptions*, which have an exception class, exception message, and stack trace. or